 Architecture, Interiors

-Logan Hospital redevelopment, life support for a growing community.
+Logan Hospital redevelopment delivers life support for a growing community.

-Our vital expansion for Logan Hospital increases clinical capacity and self-sufficiency while mapping out scalable future for this important health hub in South-East Queensland.
+Our vital expansion for Logan Hospital increases clinical capacity and self-sufficiency while mapping a scalable future for an expanding South-East Queensland community.

-Logan Hospital is the major health centre for the growth corridor between Brisbane and the Gold Coast and provides a range of specialty services for children and adults.
+Logan Hospital is the major health centre for the growth corridor between Brisbane and the Gold Coast, providing a range of specialty services for children and adults.
 More than 88,000 people present at the Emergency Department each year, making it one of the busiest in the State.

 Confronted with a rapidly growing population, an ageing community, high levels of social disadvantage and outdated infrastructure, healthcare services were severely stretched.
 Metro South Health needed more than an upgrade to facilities, it required a multi-stage expansion and precinct renewal strategy to increase both capacity and capability on campus.

-BVN was engaged in master planning of the $1 billion dollar redevelopment and delivered the architecture, health planning and interior design of Expansion Stage 1 that will bring better treatment options closer to home for residents of the region.
+BVN was engaged to master plan the $1 billion dollar redevelopment and delivered the architecture, health planning and interior design of Expansion Stage One that will bring better treatment options closer to home for residents of the region.

 Our master plan maps out a viable, phased strategy so Logan Hospital can scale up to meet the current and future needs of its community.